jboss-developer/jboss-eap-quickstarts/hibernate3/README.md

 What is it?
 -----------

-This is a simple JSF 2.0 example based on 'numberguess' quickstart.
-Its purpose is to demonstrate how you can include custom library in your application.
+This is a simple JSF 2.0 example based on *hibernatedemo* quickstart.
+Its purpose is to demonstrate how you can use Hibernate 3 in your application, instead of *JBoss AS7* default, Hibernate4.

-In some cases you can find it useful to include third party library directly in Java EE application deployment unit.
-There are different cases when above is true, for instance:

-	* to provide fully portable application package</li>
-	* when container has no module defined for binary dependency</li>
-	* when container has module with different version of binary dependency</li>

-This example falls into third category.
-It shows how to include and configure Hibernate 3.x.
-To better understand how it is done, its good to get acquainted with 'log4jdemo' quickstart.

- Even thought this examples java code is simple, it is quite complicated example.
 As shown in 'log4jdemo' defining dependency is quite easy.
- This example, however goes a bit beyond simple module dependency.<br>
+This example, however goes a bit beyond simple module dependency.
  There are three aspects of this example that play a role here:

- 	* assembly - the Maven script and maven-war-plugin create 'war' which includes ONLY Hibernate 3.x binaries.
-To understand better how its achieved, please refer to this examples 'pom.xml' and <a href="http://maven.apache.org/plugins/maven-war-plugin/">http://maven.apache.org/plugins/maven-war-plugin/</a> documentation.
+ 	* war creation - the Maven script and maven war plugin create *war* which includes ONLY Hibernate 3.x binaries.
+To understand better how its achieved, please refer to this examples 'pom.xml' and <http://maven.apache.org/plugins/maven-war-plugin> documentation.
  	* module exclusion and inclusion - this example alters runtime dependency on container provided modules.
 It declares dependency on container provided modules which are dependencies of Hibernate binaries included in application deployment unit.
 It also excludes implicit dependency on container default Hibernate module (which is version 4.x).
- 	     This is achieved with JBoss AS7 specific file, the <b>jboss-deployment-structure.xml</b>.
-For more details about this file, please refer to <a href="https://docs.jboss.org/author/display/AS7/Developer+Guide#DeveloperGuide-JBossDeploymentStructureFile">https://docs.jboss.org/author/display/AS7/Developer+Guide#DeveloperGuide-JBossDeploymentStructureFile</a>
+ 		This is achieved with JBoss AS7 specific file, the *jboss-deployment-structure.xml* .
+For more details about this file, please refer to <https://docs.jboss.org/author/display/AS7/Developer+Guide#DeveloperGuide-JBossDeploymentStructureFile>
  	* persistence configuration - specific configuration is required to instruct container to ensure it loads proper JPA/Hibernate.

 System requirements
 -------------------